ebullient/ttrpg-convert-cli/docs/ImageRef.md

 ### vaultPath

-Path of the image in the vault.
+Path of the image in the vault or url for external images.